jzhoujr/jzhoujr.github.io/index.md

 If I have the time & expertise I'd like to do some hardware tinkering.

-### Contact jzhoujr
+### Contact Justin

-Feel free to hit me up on LinkedIn or just drop me an email!
+Feel free to hit me up on LinkedIn (https://www.linkedin.com/in/justinzhou/) or just drop me an email!